Lesson Stocks 201

 Key takeaways and important tips

-When placing a trade, the order confirmation page will always show the theoretical maximum amount you could be paying in ECN fees; however, the amount charged is often much lower than what is shown.
+When placing a trade, the order confirmation page will always show the theoretical maximum amount you could be paying in ECN fees; however, the amount charged is often lower than what is shown.

 custom column icon